-Your NUU Mobile NU2S is a carrier-unlocked AndroidTM smartphone.
-Like all smartphones, you can use it to call, e-mail, video chat, text, use apps, and that's just for starters.
-Since your phone is carrier-unlocked, you can use it with any compatible carrier.
+Your NU3S is a carrier-unlocked Android smartphone.
+Like all smartphones, you can use it to call, e-mail, video chat, text, use popular apps, and that's just for starters.
+Since your phone is carrier-unlocked, you can use it with any carrier for which you have the right SIM card.

-Before you get started using your NU2S, please keep in mind the following safety tips.
+Before you get started using your NU3S, please keep in mind the following safety tips.